Telephone Consumer Protection Act

 There are a few telltale signs that can tell you if you are getting calls from a bill collector or telemarketer:

-Most obvious is when you hear a pre recorded message such as “Please hold on for an important message” and then your call is transferred to a live person.
+The most obvious is when you hear a pre-recorded message such as “Please hold on for an important message” and then your call is transferred to a live person.
 This happens quite frequently as many collection agencies use equipment called predictive dialers.
 They have computers that call your cellphone and when you answer, the computer then transfers your call.

 Dead air when you answer the phone.
 You might have to say “hello” a few times before you hear a live person.
 You might think that the caller did not hear you the first time, but that is not the case.
 The first time you said “hello” or something like that, the computer silently transferred your call to a debt collector.